makevoid/paperbank/Readme.md

     `ruby paperbank.rb`

-on raspberry the printing is very slow!
-I will speed that up in the future!
+on raspberry the printing is a bit slow, compared to a normal linux box can achieve.
+I will speed that up in the future, there are some memory tweaks that can be done!

 - throw away the key you just created (you should have two copies)